What To Do In Japan

 Sapporo Snow Festival (Winter)

-Giant snow and ice sculptures turn the city into a playground—sledding and hot cocoa included.
+Giant snow and ice sculptures—sledding and hot cocoa included.

 🌐